mpascariu/MortalityEstimate/README.md

 # The Linear-Link model: deriving age-specific death rates from life expectancy
 -----------------------------------

-`extomx` lets you derive age-specific death rates from a value of life expectancy
+`LinearLink` package lets you derive age-specific death rates from a value of life expectancy

-To install in R run the following code `install.packages('devtools')` `devtools::install_github("mpascariu/extomx")`.
+To install in R run the following code `install.packages('devtools')` `devtools::install_github("mpascariu/LinearLink")`.

 Check the examples provided in the `Kannisto` `life.table` and `LinearLink` functions.